idank/showthedocs/contributing.md

 very well on small/touch screens, so if someone cares about that, feel free to send suggestions or pull requests.

+If you'd like to hack on the site but have a hard time navigating the code base, please don't hesitate to reach out to me either on github or privately and I'll answer any questions (and add missing documentation).

 ## supporting a new language

 Adding a language requires the following: